RoryLindstrom78/SimpleSceneLoader/README.md

 - `ESC` : exit

 ## 📄 Scene File Format
 Each line describes an object.
-Each feature of an object is seperated by tabs.
+Each feature of an object is seperated by commas.
 Type only accepts cube for now.
 Position, Size, and Rotation accept 3 numerical values seperated by a single space.
 Example format is in the file.
+Make sure that any file used for a texture is loaded into the project directory, not simply referenced.
+That way the image file name can be supplied directly to be loaded.
+Otherwise, the entire directory must be specified.

 ## 📌 TODO / Planned
-- Add textures to objects
 - Support different object types
 - Lighting